SummerJam 2024 ADD

 8:18pm, RED STAGE

-Biggest respect to Romain Virgo, a solid performer and great vocalist, and his band (Jared Ansine on guitar, Jevaughn Latty on bass, Evad Campell and Rhoan Johnson on keys, Mauiri Whyte on drums as well as Janeel Mills and Tori-Ann Ivy on backing vocals), who perform flawlessly and bring across the joy this music makes them feel.
+Biggest respect to Romain Virgo, a solid performer and great vocalist, and his band (Jared Ansine on guitar, Jevaughn Latty on bass, Evad Campell and Rhoan Johnson on keys, Makiri Whyte on drums, sound engineer Hasani "Snysh" Williams as well as Janeel Mills and Tori Lattore on backing vocals), who perform flawlessly and bring across the joy this music makes them feel.
 They take us through Fade Away, Soul Provider and Stay With Me, and with his approachable manner, Romain makes everybody present feel good and part of something big.

 A goosebump moment is when the artist announces the touching Feel Like Letting Go.
 "To all those who feel like giving up – hold on!
 To my people in Jamaica who have to face so many problems after hurricane Beryl – stay strong!
 To my Kenyan brothers and sisters who go through so much right now – hold on!"
 Big forwards from the crowd and dozens of flags greet his words, and he presents a few more songs from his new album The Gentle Man before leaving.